Human rights in Guinea: Lansana Conté regime (1984–2008)

 On 3 April 1984 the military took control of the country, suspended the constitution, dissolved the ruling Parti Démocratique de Guinée, and launched the Military Committee for National Redress to run the nation under Lansana Conté.
 In their first public statement the new rulers claimed they would treat human rights as a priority and named those who had "lost their lives simply because they wanted to express their opinions on the country's future" as martyrs.
 Camp Boiro was closed and all political prisoners immediately released.
 Following the death of a criminal suspect in police custody in September 1984, protests erupted in Kamsar and 200 people were arrested.

 A coup d'état was announced six hours following Conté's death on 22 December 2008.
 On 27 September 2009, the day before planned demonstrations Conakry, the government declared demonstrations illegal.
 Thousands of protestors defied the ban, assembling in a soccer stadium.
 157 were left dead after the level of violence used by security forces escalated.

 Human Rights organizations demanded justice for the killing of more than 150 peaceful demonstrators by Guinean security forces on September 28, 2009, in a stadium.
 The domestic investigation begun in February 2010 and concluded in 2017, where 13 suspects were charged and 11 were sent for trial.
 However, some of the suspects continued being in an influential position.
 The trial was last scheduled for July, but no progress was made in the case.
 Association of Victims, Relatives and Friends of September 28, 2009 (AVIPA), Equal Rights for All (MDT), the Guinean Human Rights Organization (OGDH), the International Federation for Human Rights, Amnesty International, and Human Rights Watch have made the call of justice.

 Current issues (2010–present)

 Legal system

 Sixteen people were sentenced to death in 2011, which is apparently at odds with President Condé's assertion that Guinea is abolitionist.

 Arbitrary arrest and torture

 While the constitution prohibits arbitrary arrest and detention, its practice is quite common.
 Prisoners are beaten and raped by police.
 Action by Christians for the Abolition of Torture alleges that four youths accused of stealing were tortured by police in 2011.
 Abuses at the Kassa Island military prison in 2009 reportedly included castration.
 Amnesty has two reports of the use of torture in 2011: in February a man in Mamou was taken to the local police station after setting up roadblocks and beaten while handcuffed.
 In April a man was arrested in Dixinn and beaten at a local station.

+Torture is used by "judicial police officers" to coerce confessions from detainees.

+On 19 February 2025, the national coordinator of the Forum of the social forces of Guinea, Abdoul Sacko, was kidnapped and tortured.
+In June 2025, the Lawyer's Order of Guinea boycotted hearings for two weeks and their members left national institutions in which they served in reaction to the kidnapping and torture of Mohamed Traoré, the Order's ex-bâtonnier and a critic of Doumbouya.